How do I buy Hunt Buddy BC?

 How do I download maps?

-Switch to your desired map type (e.g. GeoBC Topo).
-On iPhone, this is done with the page curl button at the bottom right of the map.
-On iPad, tap “Other…” at the top of the screen.
+Switch to your desired map type, e.g. GeoBC Topo, from the map options screen (the layers icon in the toolbar).
 Then, tap the little arrow on the right side of the map to reveal the slide out panel.
 Tap Get Maps.
 Tap Select Area.
 Scroll and zoom the map as usual (swipe, pinch, + / – buttons, double tap etc.) and drag the corners of the selection rectangle to cover the area for which you want to download tiles.
 Select your desired level of detail (see next question) and tap Start.

 What is the “Detail” control under Get Maps?